Obstructive Sleep Apnea in Children

 Obstructive sleep apnea is a serious disorder.
 Therefore, it’s quite worrying when children suffer from it.
 In this article, you’ll discover how to detect this problem and different ways to treat it as soon as possible.

-Although it may seem that obstructive sleep apnea isn’t a common disorder, up to 3% of children may suffer from it.
+Although it may seem that obstructive sleep apnea isn’t a common disorder, according to the article Consequences of obstructive sleep apnea syndrome, it’s a condition with a fairly high prevalence rate.
+In the case of children, up to 3% of them may suffer from it.

 What’s Obstructive Sleep Apnea?